chschlatter/cal-app-sam/data-model.md

 ### Event time slots (per night)

-Used to cocurrently check for event overlaps, without locking the db.
+Used to concurrently check for event overlaps, without locking the db.

 - PK: 'SLOT'
 - SK: date YYYY-MM-DD (per night, e.g. 2025-01-02 for night from Jan 2nd to Jan 3rd)